biotrain-latam/AI-pilot-course/Module 1.2 Ethics/README.md

 ### Pilot Course: June 16-20, 2025 - San José, Costa Rica

-## Module #: Name
+## Module #: Responsible use of AI

-xxxxxxxxxxxxxxxx
+This module explores the ethical challenges, social impacts, and regulatory issues surrounding the development and use of Artificial Intelligence (AI).
+It aims to promote critical reflection on how AI technologies are designed, implemented, and governed across different contexts, with special attention to issues of fairness, transparency, accountability, privacy, and social justice.
+You will be introduced to real-world case studies, interdisciplinary debates, and national/international frameworks that guide responsible AI development.

 ### Collaborators

-Example: Carla Valeria Filippi, Facultad de Agronomia, Universidad de la República, Uruguay

-Jose Arturo Molina Mora - University of Costa Rica, Co-Investigator, lead for LATAM, Costa Rica

-xxx

-### Secondee

-xxxxx
+Maria Fernanda Ribeiro Dias, Professora visitante do PPGMCF da Universidade Federal do Rio de Janeiro, Brazil (secondee)

+Cath Brooksbank - Head of Training, EMBL-EBI and PI of BiotrAIn, UK

+Alex Bateman, Senior Team Leader, Protein Sequence Resources, EMBL-EBI, UK

+Helder Nakaya, Principal Investigator, Computational Systems Biology Laboratory, University of Sao Paolo, Brazil

 ## Learning outcomes
-By the end of this course, participants will be able to: ERASE OTHER OUTCOMES NOT CORRESPONDING TO YOUR MODULE
+By the end of this module, you will be able to:

-1. Identify appropriate AI concepts and techniques, ethical aspects, and general usability of AI in bioscience.

-2. Preprocess and analyze biological datasets using clustering algorithms, including regional databases (LATAM).

-3. Build and evaluate classification models to address biological questions in the LATAM context.
+1. Summarise the key ethical concepts and principles applied to AI systems.

+2. Apply those concepts to specific examples of AI use in the life sciences.

+3. dentify potential risks, biases, and societal consequences of AI technologies.

 4. Apply deep learning models, including tools such as AlphaFold, to analyze complex biological research problems.

-5. Deliver AI contents with best teaching/learning practices in biological research.
+5. Summarise steps to use AI responsibly.

 ## Materials and tutorials